 The point is to separate your working hours from your relaxation or recreational hours.
 It’ll take time for your brain to get used to the new routine, but eventually you’ll be just as productive as you were before, if not more!

 Similarly, try to make sure that this working space isn't ripe for interruption.
 This may be easier said than done depending on your home and dynamics (for instance, if you have multiple small children at home, some distractions are inevitable).
 But try to place your workspace in a spot where you can at least close the door to the rest of the house.
 It’s a good idea for both productivity and your sanity!

 Buy a Comfortable Chair and Other Furniture

-Your workspace won’t be complete without a comfortable chair – trust us on this point, as it’s easy to quickly become disenfranchised with your workspace if it’s a pain on your back to sit there and do your work every day!
+Home office setup is only for you, so workspace won’t be complete without your comfortable chair – trust us on this point, as it’s easy to quickly become disenfranchised with your workspace if it’s a pain on your back to sit there and do your work every day!
 A comfortable chair may be pricey, but it’s an investment that you can and should heavily consider since you’ll be spending most of your working hours in it.